xinjli/notes/docs/0x3-Computer-Science/0x30-Theory/0x300-Computation.md

 ### 1.2.
 Regular Expression
+According to Wikipedia, the inventor of regular expression is Stephen Cole Kleene (the guy behind Kleene's star), interestingly, he is a student of Alonzo Church.

 We can use the regular operations to build up expressions describing languages, which are called regular expressions. e.g.: $(0 \cup 1)0^*$

 We can define regular expression inductively as follows: